 “For all books are divisible into two classes, the books of the hour, and the books of all time.”

-The quotation is quite well-known.
-But Ruskin goes on to say,
+But while the above quotation is quite well-known, Ruskin goes on to say:

 “Mark this distinction—it is not one of quality only.
 It is not merely the bad book that does not last, and the good one that does.
 It is a distinction of species.
 There are good books for the hour, and good ones for all time; bad books for the hour, and bad ones for all time.”